 Monday and Tuesday are Grenada’s Carnival holiday.
 So they have various activities going on.
 AT 4 am on Monday, many cover themselves in motor oil/paint depicting devils (Jab-Jabs) and later that night they have Monday night Mas, where bands/DJs play in the street.
 The next day they also have a parade of the bands.

 A group of students, including myself, walked around downtown (in the Carenage) on Monday.
 As we were heading downtown, most of the locals were leaving, but you could see still see the paint and oil they were covered in.
 Downtown was beautiful!
-I did not go to the parade, because the walking around downtown yesterday caused a sunburn and I wanted to start some readings before class on Monday.
+I did not go to the parade, because I had a sunburn from walking around downtown yesterday and I wanted to start some readings before class on Monday.

 This last week has been emotional, with many ups and downs.
 I am beyond grateful to be here chasing my dreams, but there have definitely been moments where I realized how far from home I truly am.
 Monday, I start classes (August 21st) and I am sure a whole new reality will hit me closer to that time.